01 Oct 12 MUST SEES IN GEORGIA IF YOU ONLY HAVE 4 DAYS

 The Russia – Georgia Friendship Monument

 In the center of the Stephansminda region, you’ll find Gergeti Church.
 But we have to warn you, this famous Church is swamped by tourists, so it’s much better so look at Gergeti from a distance.
-Instead, go a little off road and visit the small Church of Prophet Ilia.
+Instead, go a little off road and visit the small Church of Prophet Elias.
 From here, you can see the mountains of very well, equally as the Gergeti chruch.

 September is the perfect time to visit Georgia.
 Less busy, good temperatures and stunning colours!